 - According to AppMagic, Spotify was downloaded 195 million times from Google Play and Apple App Store between Q3 2018 and Q3 2019.

-- We did not consider the fact that some of the downloads are made by old users who got a new smartphone, and the fact that Spotify has a desktop and web version and get new users on these platforms too.
-Also, it’s important to keep in mind that the conversion rate will vary depending on region, platform and other factors.
-For simplicity we are not going to account for these factors in this analysis.
+- We did not consider the fact that some of the downloads are made by old users who got a new smartphone, and the fact that Spotify has a desktop and web version and gets new users on these platforms too.
+Also, it’s important to keep in mind that the conversion rate will vary depending on region, platform, and other factors.
+For simplicity, we are not going to account for these factors in this analysis.

 Here’s the breakdown: Let’s assume that the long-term monthly retention rate of Spotify plateaus at around 29%.
 At the same time, about 45% of these customers are paying ones.
-That means that ~13% of new users keep paying for the service in a long-term.
+That means that ~13% of new users keep paying for the service in the long term.
 This is still a very high figure.